 If we make candies forbidden and try to control everything surrounding them, we send the signal that we don’t trust our kids to deal with this situation.
 That we don’t trust their judgment to make good decisions for themselves.
 AND we make the candies even more desirable!

-We rather suggest that you guide your children as they learn how to deal with that much treats.
+Rather, we suggest that you guide your children as they learn how to deal with so many treats.
 It’s a balance between raising healthy eaters without totally killing the fun that food brings in certain occasions like Halloween.

 No, candies are not healthy.
 But we eat for more than simply ingesting nutrients.

-Include the kids in the discussion about candies
+Include the kids in the discussion about candy

 Get a feel for what you kids are looking for at Halloween.